MichaelSmolle/swa/README.txt

 string.
 The peer will open a second port (PORT+1) to listen for incoming client requests, keep that in mind while starting mutliple peers.

+#Client

+start with java -jar swa-client-1.0-jar-with-dependencies.jar

+Known issues:
+Subsequent requests to the system can only be made every 15 seconds, specifically after the "DEBUG: wait for client threads" message appears on the console.